janhq/cortex.so/docs/basic-usage/command-line.md

 For example:

-- The [`cortex run`](/docs/cli/run), inspired by Docker and Github, starts the models and the inference engine, and provides a command line chat interface for easy testing.
+- [`cortex run`](/docs/cli/run): Downloads and starts the models along with the inference engine.
+- [`cortex chat`](/docs/cli/chat): Starts a model and provides a chat interface to chat with the models.